djeada/Numpy-Tutorials/notes/3_vector_operations.md

 - `arr + scalar` adds `2` to each element of `arr`, resulting in `[3, 4, 5, 6]`.
 - `arr * scalar` multiplies each element of `arr` by `2`, resulting in `[2, 4, 6, 8]`.
 - NumPy automatically broadcasts the scalar to match the shape of the array for element-wise operations.
-- **Practical Use Case:** Broadcasting is used in data normalization, where a mean vector is subtracted from a dataset, and in scaling features by multiplying with a scalar value to adjust their range.
+- Broadcasting is used in data normalization, where a mean vector is subtracted from a dataset, and in scaling features by multiplying with a scalar value to adjust their range.

 ### Practical Applications